vgoupille/STARsolo_microSPLIT_DOL/README.md

 - The analysis is specifically configured for microSPLIT technology with 3 rounds of cell barcoding.
 - STAR alignment parameters are optimized for microSPLIT data.
 - The wrapper approach (submit_pipeline.sh) provides flexibility to customize resources without modifying the pipeline script.

+## Author

+**Valentin Goupille** - Université de Rennes

+For questions or issues related to this pipeline, please open an issue on GitHub or contact the author directly.